Late-life mortality deceleration: Criticism

 Statistical studies of extreme longevity are difficult for a number of factors.
 Firstly, because few people live to very old ages, a very large population is required for such studies, ideally all born and living in similar conditions (same country, same birth year).
 In small countries, a single birth year cohort is insufficiently numerous for statistics, and thus multiple years are often used.
 Secondly, due to the great ages, accurate records of persons living over 100 years require records dating from the late 19th or early 20th century, when such record-keeping was often not high-quality; further, there is a tendency to exaggerate one's age, which distorts data.
 Thirdly, granularity is an issue – ideally exact day of birth and death would be used; using only year of birth and death introduces granularity, which adds bias (as discussed below).

 Gavrilov & Gavrilova (2011) examined single birth-year cohorts from the United States Death Master File, using the method of extinct generations, and found that the effect disappeared if various distorting factors were removed.
 Specifically, they conclude that mortality deceleration is negligible up to the age of 106 in the population studied (beyond this point, reliable data were unavailable) and that the Gompertz law is a good fit, with previous observations of deceleration being spurious, with various causes, discussed below.

 Why was mortality deceleration observed?

 Given that mortality deceleration in humans had been observed in various studies, but disappeared on the careful analysis (of single-year cohorts in the US) in Gavrilov & Gavrilova (2011), it is natural to ask what causes this discrepancy – why was mortality deceleration observed?

-Gavrilov & Gavrilova (2011) propose several causes; notable, in each instance when such a factor is corrected or diminished, the fit with the Gompertz law becomes better.
+Gavrilov & Gavrilova (2011) propose several causes; notably, in each instance when such a factor is corrected or diminished, the fit with the Gompertz law becomes better.